 ex: 15 amps X 120 V = 1800 Watts

-Once you know the wattage requirements of your equipment, select a system with a generator that meets those needs.
+Once you know your equipment’s wattage requirements, select a system with a generator that meets those needs.

 2. Consider Size & Weight

-Now that you have a better idea of what systems will meet your compressed air, welding, and power generation needs, you should consider the size and weight of the systems.
+Now that you have a better idea of what systems will meet your compressed air, welding, and power generation needs, it’s time to consider the size and weight of the systems.

 - More weight/space for other tools & equipment

 - Reduce fuel costs